Joy-less/Embers/Source/Embers/Documentation.md

 exit
 quit
-	Throws an error which cannot be caught.
+	Throws an exception which cannot be caught.

 eval(code)
 	Evaluates the given code in the current context.